 If your financial aid package includes student loans, you must complete the following:

-1. Enrollment in 6 or more hours during the fall or spring term or 3 or more hours during the summer term.
+1. Enrollment in 6 or more hours during the fall, spring or summer terms.

 2. Federal Direct Loan Master Promissory Note (MPN) – see how below.

 3. Federal Direct Loan Entrance Counseling Session – see how below.

 4. Accept loan amount if you choose to use for educational expenses and understand loans much be repaid.

 Loans disbursement is based on your loan period.
 If you are awarded a single term loan period, your loan will disburse in two equal disbursements.
 The second disbursement will be released after mid terms, if you remain eligible for disbursement.

 If you have not completed the MPN and Entrance Counseling, visit StudentAid.gov in order to complete each process.
 It will require your FSA ID to login.

 If eligible, your financial aid award will include the Federal Direct Subsidized loan and may be viewed in My Awards when you log into MyOTC from the Financial Aid Menu.
 If you require loans in addition to the subsidized amount or if you are not eligible for a subsidized loan, you may Request a New Loan through the Financial Aid menu in MyOTC.
 The maximum eligibility for student loans can be found at How Much Can I Borrow.

 If you want to reduce or cancel your loans, go to My Awards in MyOTC through the Financial Aid menu.
 For each award, you may choose the terms you plan to attend and then enter a lower amount to reduce the loan amount and click accept.
 To decline the award, which means you wish to cancel the whole amount, click decline for that award.